You can fetch comments in your templates or PHP code using comment queries.

 ->all();

-#Narrows the query results based on the comments’ statuses.
+Narrows the query results based on the comments’ statuses.

 Possible values include:

-{# Fetch disabled comments #}
+{# Fetch pending comments #}

 .all() %}

-// Fetch disabled comments
+// Fetch pending comments

 $comments = \verbb\comments\elements\Comment::find()